Hegselmann--Krause model with environmental noise: Introduction

 which comes with the associated stochastic non-linear, non-local Fokker--Planck equation

 Let us remark that equation~\eqref{eq: introduction_hk_spde} is a non-local, non-linear stochastic partial differential equation (SPDE), where the stochastic term is a consequence of the environmental noise \(W=(W_t, t \ge 0)\).
 Indeed, as we shall see, if the number of agents tends to infinity the effect of the idiosyncratic noises averages out, but the environmental noise does not.
-Moreover, in contrast to many recent works like \cite{CoghiFlandoli2016,Coghi2019,Hammersley2020,Coghi2020,Bailleul2021} on interacting particle systems with environmental noise, we deal with density-dependent McKean--Vlasov SDEs and the associated Fokker--Planck equations for the conditional densities.
+Moreover, in contrast to many recent works like \cite{CoghiFlandoli2016,Coghi2019,Hammersley2020,Coghi2020,Bailleul2021} on interacting particle systems with environmental noise, we avoid the measure-valued setting and deal with the conditional McKean--Vlasov SDE and the associated Fokker--Planck equations by directly analysing the densities.

 Our first contribution is to prove the well-posedness of the non-local, non-linear stochastic Fokker--Planck equation~\eqref{eq: introduction_hk_spde}.
 The main challenge in proving existence and uniqueness results for \eqref{eq: introduction_hk_spde} is the non-linear term \((k_{\scriptscriptstyle{HK}} *\rho_t)\rho_t \) since this prevents us from applying known results in the existing literature on SPDEs, such as those found in textbooks~\cite{Krylov1999AnAA,LiuWei2015SPDE}, which consider the well-studied case of linear SPDEs.
 In the case of non-linear SPDEs, one needs to take advantage of the specific structure of the considered SPDE to employ a fixed point argument, cf. e.g. the recent work \cite{HuangQui2021}.
 In this line of research, we establish local existence and uniqueness of a weak solution to the non-local, non-linear Fokker--Planck equation~\eqref{eq: introduction_hk_spde}.
 Additionally, we show global well-posedness of the Fokker--Planck equation~\eqref{eq: introduction_hk_spde} assuming a sufficiently large diffusion coefficient or a sufficiently small \(L^2\)-norm of the initial value.